lsst/LDM-493/_platforms.rst

 .. note::

-   DocHub's design in ongoing and will be presented in upcoming technotes.
+   DocHub's design is ongoing and will be presented in upcoming technotes.

 Requirements for compatibility with DocHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^